IcePrince7/Carmania/README.md

 **- Database:** The application uses a MongoDB database to store information about the cars.

-**- API:** The application uses a RESTful API to interact with the backend and retrieve data from the database.
+**- API:** The application uses a RESTful API to interact with the backend and retrieve data from the database.And to do that, you need to have the database with the environmental variables set on it.Ex : MONGO_URI=mongodb+srv://<name>:<Password>@cluster0.ls1gm90.mongodb.net/?retryWrites=true&w=majority&appName=<Clustername>

 ## Challenges Faced
 During the development process, I encountered several challenges: